 There are many people who may be involved in providing support for your child.
-If you would like to contact a member of staff please pop in to the office to make an appointment or email office@stmarybridport.dorset.sch.uk :
+If you would like to contact a member of staff, please pop in to the office to make an appointment or email office@stmarybridport.dorset.sch.uk:

 Who?
 Roles and Responsibilities Class Teacher The Class Teacher is the first point of contact should you wish to raise a concern about your child.
 It is the Class Teacher's responsibility to plan for teaching and learning and to make judgements based on your child's progress.
 SENCO The SENCO, Miss Wiscombe, works with class teachers to plan support and will monitor the progress of all the children on the SEN register and monitor the effectiveness of intervention for children throughout the school and refer children to outside agencies where appropriate.
-Teaching Assistants Teaching Assistants support children in class during lesson times and in providing specific targeted support in class or intervention.
-If the ClassTeacher is unavailable then a TA may be able to help.
-Head Teacher The Head Teacher, Mrs Batorska meets regularly with the SENCO to discuss provision in school for children with SEN and how to allocate the funding the school receives to support these pupils.
+Learning Mentors Learning Mentors support children in class during lesson times and in providing specific targeted support in class or interventions.
+All our TAs have an excellent knowledge of the children in the class.
+If the Class Teacher is unavailable then a TA may be able to help.
+Head Teacher The Head Teacher, Mrs Batorska meets regularly with the SEND manager to discuss provision in school for children with SEN and how to allocate the funding the school receives to support these pupils.
 The Headteacher also monitors the teaching and learning across the school.
 Midday Supervisors The Midday Supervisors support the personal, social and emotional needs of your child.
 Good communication between teaching staff and Midday Supervisors ensures that children are closely monitored during lunchtime and information is passed on if necessary.
 ELSA (Emotional Learning Support Assistant) We employ three ELSAs to support the needs of particular children.
 They work with small groups and with children on a 1:1 basis.
-They support 'Start the Day' clubs within classes which provide a nurturing start to the day for pupils needing this support.
+They run our 'Start the Day' club which provides a quiet nurturing start to the day for pupils needing this support.
 They also staff our 'den' area which can be accessed by any child to support them access learning successfully.
-Outside Agencies St Mary's works with a range of Outside Agencies including:- Speech and Language Therapists, Specialist teachers, Educational Psychologists, Occupational Therapists, Paediatricians, and Specialist Nurses.
+Outside Agencies St Mary's works with a range of Outside Agencies including: - Speech and Language Therapists, Specialist teachers, Educational Psychologists, Occupational Therapists, Pediatricians, and Specialist Nurses.
 Their role is to support the SENCO with all aspects of SEND.
-SEN Governor The Governing Body at St Mary's has a named Governor (Sally Walton) whose responsibility is to oversee the provision for SEN. She meets the SENCo regularly and feed information back to the governing body.
+SEN Governor The Local School Committee at St Mary's has a named c o m m i t t e e m e m b e r (Sally Walton) whose responsibility is to oversee the provision for SEN. She will meet the SENCo regularly and feed information back to the